teasuga/pkg-tool-on-arch/README.md

 ## News
-  A bug is.
+  1. No debug yet.
+  2. Enough speed for me.
+  3. One pacman process run with many packages on foreground.

 ## A IMPORTANT BUG
-  Optional Deps on multiple lines, so NOT CORRECTLY INFORMATIONS from a function.
+  Fixed: Optional Deps on multiple lines, so NOT CORRECTLY INFORMATIONS from a function.

 ## Files
   1. pkg (creation of package which contains one script, editing its script, print a package's brief in one line by using format_info.sh.)